NickWPI/Android-App/README.md

 - Java
 - Android

+## Features
+Lists the top cryptocurrencies on the front page, displaying the latest pricing information

+Detailed pages for each trading pair
+- Streams current prices and relevant statistics
+- Displays a chart
+- Select price based from a variety of exchanges

+Watchlist section so the user can save and watch certain trading pairs

+News section which provides news articles about cryptocurrency related topics

 ## Data Provider
 For this demo, I am using **Cryptocompare** to retrieve historical cryptocurrency data.
 All of the coins listed on cryptocompare are searchable within this app.
 After searching various providers, Cryptocompare seems to be the